LFDM/dotfiles/README.md

   * patches for SnipMate to gain compatibility with SuperTab
   * fonts for vim-airline and a custom theme
 * Follow the instructions
+  * You'll be prompted for your sudo password among other things
 * Enjoy!